GabsEdits/gxbs.dev/content/findme.md

 ## Miscellaneous

-Other information that claims that it's me:
+Other information that help you confirm my identity and find me easier on the internet:

 <section class="cards">